Transceiver: History

 The transceiver first appeared in the 1920s.
 Before then, receivers and transmitters were manufactured separately and devices that wanted to receive and transmit data required both components.
 Almost all amateur radio equipment today uses transceivers, but there is an active market for pure radio receivers, which are mainly used by shortwave listening operators.

 Analog

-Analog transceivers use frequency modulation to send and receive data.
+Analog transceivers use frequency modulation to send and receive data; however, any analog modulation scheme can be used (e.g. amplitude modulation or single-sideband modulation).
 Although this technique limits the complexity of the data that can be broadcast, analog transceivers operate very reliably and are used in many emergency communication systems.
 They are also cheaper than digital transceivers, which makes them popular with the CB and HAM radio communities.

 Digital

 Digital transceivers send and receive binary data over radio waves.
 This allows more types of data to be broadcast, including video and encrypted communication, which is commonly used by police and fire departments.
 Digital transmissions tend to be clearer and more detailed than their analog counterparts.
 Many modern wireless devices operate on digital transmissions.